-The Hebrew and Jewish Studies collection is located on the 2nd floor (North end) of the Main Library.
+The Hebrew and Jewish Studies collection is located on the second floor (North end) of the Main Library.
 It is divided into two sections: Hebrew and Yiddish.
-The Hebrew section includes: Jewish history; Hebrew and other Jewish languages; Jewish literature, including biblical and rabbinic literature; Judaism; and Arts & Sciences.
+The Hebrew section includes: Jewish history; Hebrew and other Jewish languages; Jewish literature, including biblical and rabbinic literature; Judaism; and Arts and Sciences.
 The Yiddish section includes: Yiddish language, literature and music as well as history, science and geography written in Yiddish.

 On UCL Explore, you can look at the results of your search to quickly discover if a book is available in print or/and online: View Online means that the book is available electronically, while Available means that the book is available in print.
 In some cases a book is available both in print and online.

 The Institute of Archaeology Library: for archaeology of the Middle East.

 The Language & Speech Science (LASS) Library: for books and periodicals on the theory and practice of language study.